MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 You may want to hide certain resources accounts from Teams users.
 For example, you may want to prevent Teams users from directly calling a call queue and bypassing the auto attendant where the hours of operation are configured.

 [Information Barriers](information-barriers-in-teams.md) are used to hide the resource accounts.
-Please review the Information Barriers docuemntation to understand the possible impacts before proceeding with the steps below.
+Review the Information Barriers documentation to understand the possible impacts before proceeding with the steps below.

 ### Required subscriptions and permissions

-Before you get started with IB, you should confirm your Microsoft 365 subscription and any add-ons.
-To access and use IB, your organization must have one of the following subscriptions or add-ons:
+To access and use information barriers, your organization must have one of the following subscriptions or add-ons:

 -	Microsoft 365 E5/A5 subscription (paid or trial version)
 -	Office 365 E5/A5/A3/A1 subscription (paid or trial version)